nevthereal/barmates-monorepo/home/src/pages/blog/back.md

 ## New stuff?

-We are hardly working on our products and are excited to launch them for you soon, expectedly within this year.
+We are working hard on our products and are excited to launch them for you soon, expectedly within this year.

 'Til then, have a nice one!